meteoinfo/MeteoInfo/README.md

 ability of multiple dimensional array calculation and 2D/3D plotting.

 ![MeteoInfoLab GUI](images/MeteoInfoLab.PNG)

-**MeteoInfoLib** is a Java library providing main functions of MeteoInfoMap and MeteoInfoLab.

 It requires that Java 8 or greater be installed on your computer.
 See the http://www.java.com website for a free download of Java if you do not have it